GEDCOM: Internationalization

 The GEDCOM standard supports internationalization in several ways.
 First, newer versions of the standard allow data to be stored in Unicode (or, more recently, UTF-8), so text in any language can be stored.
-Secondly, in the same way that you can have multiple events on a person, GEDCOM allows you to have multiple names for a person, so names can be stored in multiple languages (although there is no standardized way to indicate which instance is in which language).
-Finally, in the latest version (5.5.1, not yet in widespread use), the NAME field also supports a phonetic variation (FONE) and a romanized variation (ROMN) of the name.
+Secondly, in the same way that one can have multiple events on a person, GEDCOM allows one to have multiple names for a person, so names can be stored in multiple languages, although there is no standardized way to indicate which instance is in which language.
+Finally, in version 5.5.1, the NAME field also supports a phonetic variation (FONE) and a romanized variation (ROMN) of the name.

 GEDCOM X

 In February 2012 at the RootsTech 2012 conference, FamilySearch outlined a major new project around genealogical standards called GEDCOM X, and invited collaboration.
 It includes software developed under the Apache open source license.
 It includes data formats that facilitate basing family trees on sources and records (both physical artifacts and digital artifacts), support for sharing and linking data online, and an API.

 In August 2012 FamilySearch employee and GEDCOM X project leader Ryan Heaton dropped the claim that GEDCOM X is the new industry standard, and repositioned GEDCOM X as another FamilySearch open source project.

 After the release of GEDCOM 7, FamilySearch positioned GEDCOM X as useful for interoperation with its FamilySearch Family Tree software.

 Alternatives

 Commsoft, the authors of the Roots series of genealogy software and Ultimate Family Tree, defined a version called Event-Oriented GEDCOM (also known as "Event GEDCOM" and originally called InterGED), which included events as first class (zero-level) items.
 Although it is event based, it is still a model built on assumed reality rather than evidence.
 Event GEDCOM was more flexible, as it allowed some separation between believed events and the participants.
 However, Event GEDCOM was not widely adopted by other developers due to its semantic differences.
 With Roots and Ultimate Family Tree no longer available, very few people today are using Event GEDCOM.

 Gramps XML is an XML-based open format created by the open source genealogy project Gramps and used also by PhpGedView.

 The Family History Information Standards Organisation was established in 2012 with the aim of developing international standards for family history and genealogical information.
-One of the standards the organization proposed was Extended Legacy Format (ELF), compatible with GEDCOM 5.5(.1) but including an extensibility mechanism.
+One of the standards the organization proposed was Extended Legacy Format (ELF), compatible with GEDCOM 5.5(.1), but including an extensibility mechanism.
 The organization requested public comment on the proposed standard in 2017.
 It withdrew the proposal because release 7.0 of GEDCOM addressed many of the organization's concerns.